MafiaHub/oakwood-bundle/README.md

-# oakwood-server
+# oakwood-bundle

-A single, self-contained binary that is able to run oakwood server with a default [freeride](https://github.com/mafiahub/oakwood-freeride) gamemode.
+A single, self-contained packaged binary that is able to run oakwood server with a default [freeride](https://github.com/mafiahub/oakwood-freeride) gamemode.

 ## Instructions